The Bonfire of the Vanities (film): The Devil's Candy

 The controversies surrounding the film were detailed in a 1991 book called The Devil's Candy: The Bonfire of the Vanities Goes to Hollywood by Julie Salamon, who was the film critic for The Wall Street Journal and wanted to document the novel's film adaptation.
-She was granted much access to the Bonfire filming by De Palma.
+De Palma granted her much access to the Bonfire filming.

 Among other things, the book describes how De Palma had a difficult relationship with then-rising star Bruce Willis who, in the words of Salamon, "was generally disliked by most of the cast and crew [due to his ego]".
-In one instance, during the filming of a scene in which Willis was with Alan King (the scene in which the character played by King dies), Willis challenged the crew to make the whole scene move along faster, allegedly because it was very hot on the set.
+In one instance, during the filming of a scene in which Willis was with Alan King (the scene in which King's character dies), Willis challenged the crew to make the whole scene move along faster, allegedly because it was very hot on the set.
+Although De Palma called Willis out of the set to discuss the event, the scene ended up being considerably shorter and simpler than originally intended.

-Although Willis was called out of the set by De Palma to discuss the event, this particular scene ended up being considerably shorter and simpler than originally intended.
 De Palma described The Devil's Candy as "a very good book.
 I let Julie Salamon see everything.
 She portrayed it all very accurately.
 But I mean, nobody realized it was going wrong when we were making it.
 We were very enthusiastic about what we were doing."
-Salamon's book was re-released in 2002 with the revised title The Devil's Candy: The Anatomy of a Hollywood Fiasco and additional material by Salamon (including Bruce Willis's negative reaction to the book).
+Salamon's book was re-released in 2002 with the revised title The Devil's Candy: The Anatomy of a Hollywood Fiasco and additional material (including Bruce Willis' negative reaction to the book).
+Another updated edition, also subtitled The Anatomy of a Hollywood Fiasco, was published in 2021.

 The second season of the Turner Classic Movies podcast The Plot Thickens is named after the book and retells the story of the making of the film.
 It is largely based on Salamon's book and interviews, and prominently features Salamon as a narrator and participant.